harrisonlab/phytophthora_fragariae/RNA-Seq_analysis.md

 ```
 Bc16_24hr_vs_Bc16_mycelium_down
 Total number of genes in dataset:
-3,422
+3,370
 Total number of RxLRs in dataset:
-109
+63
 Total number of CRNs in dataset:
-9
+6
 Total number of Apoplastic effectors in dataset:
-348
+237
 Bc16_24hr_vs_Bc16_mycelium
 Total number of genes in dataset:
-7,809
+7,845
 Total number of RxLRs in dataset:
-247
+190
 Total number of CRNs in dataset:
-20
+17
 Total number of Apoplastic effectors in dataset:
-714
+550
 Bc16_24hr_vs_Bc16_mycelium_up
 Total number of genes in dataset:
-2,124
+2,117
 Total number of RxLRs in dataset:
-107
+98
 Total number of CRNs in dataset:
 3
 Total number of Apoplastic effectors in dataset:
-309
+265
 Bc16_48hr_vs_Bc16_mycelium_down
 Total number of genes in dataset:
-3,471
+3,277
 Total number of RxLRs in dataset:
-126
+65
 Total number of CRNs in dataset:
-17
+11
 Total number of Apoplastic effectors in dataset:
-415
+254
 Bc16_48hr_vs_Bc16_mycelium
 Total number of genes in dataset:
-9,849
+9,782
 Total number of RxLRs in dataset:
-316
+223
 Total number of CRNs in dataset:
-36
+32
 Total number of Apoplastic effectors in dataset:
-976
+737
 Bc16_48hr_vs_Bc16_mycelium_up
 Total number of genes in dataset:
-2,618
+2,568
 Total number of RxLRs in dataset:
-128
+112
 Total number of CRNs in dataset:
-2
+3
 Total number of Apoplastic effectors in dataset:
-445
+385
 Bc16_96hr_vs_Bc16_mycelium_down
 Total number of genes in dataset:
-2,531
+2,337
 Total number of RxLRs in dataset:
-106
+53
 Total number of CRNs in dataset:
-8
+5
 Total number of Apoplastic effectors in dataset:
-364
+207
 Bc16_96hr_vs_Bc16_mycelium
 Total number of genes in dataset:
-10,217
+9,971
 Total number of RxLRs in dataset:
-337
+236
 Total number of CRNs in dataset:
-26
+24
 Total number of Apoplastic effectors in dataset:
-1,080
+810
 Bc16_96hr_vs_Bc16_mycelium_up
 Total number of genes in dataset:
-3,301
+3,219
 Total number of RxLRs in dataset:
-141
+122
 Total number of CRNs in dataset:
-5
+6
 Total number of Apoplastic effectors in dataset:
-553
+475
 ```

 ## Draw venn diagrams of differentially expressed genes